 How to measure lawn mower blades

-We'll get into the various types of lawn mower blades further into the article (skip to view types of lawn mower blades).
+We'll get into the various types of lawn mower blades a little later in the article (skip to view types of lawn mower blades).
 First, we will walk you through measuring the blade on your lawn mower to determine which size blade you need.

 Measure mower blades diagonally